threequartersjohn/react-custom-hooks/src/useTraverseArray/README.md

 ## useTraverseArray

-React hook to traverse an array, which returns an active item and functions to move to the next or previous item in the array.
+React hook to traverse an array, which returns an active item and functions to move to the next or previous item in the array, or set a specific item.

+This hook is useful for situations where you want only one specific element of an array at a time, and can discard the others meanwhile.

 ### Usage